 If you have been made a conditional offer of a place, your care leaver status will again be taken into account if you don’t meet the conditions of your offer.

 If you're studying full-time you may be eligible for a tuition fee loan.

-We regularly offer scholarships for care leavers and estranged students.
+We regularly offer scholarships specifically for care leavers.

 We can offer careers support even before you've arrived at Goldsmiths.
 Once you've applied for a place here, you can get in touch with our Pre-Entry Careers Consultsnt to arrange a one-to-one meeting to discuss planning for your future.
 Contact the Careers Service for more information.

 We offer a range of accommodation options at Goldsmiths.

 We understand that care leavers and estranged students may have housing barriers that they need to pass, and that the thought of organising accommodation out of term time might be daunting.
 Because of this, we can work with you to organise bespoke contracts that can include the summer term.
 If this support is something that would benefit you just let us know when you are applying for a place in accommodation.
 As a care leaver or estranged student you’ll be assigned someone in the team who’ll be your named contact, so you’ll always have someone dedicated to supporting you.

 Goldstart takes place on campus in September each year, in advance of enrolment.
 It's a chance for you to meet your peers before the term starts, and to get lots of useful advice.
 Find out more about Goldstart.